 If you are stuck with a unique plot, use Squibler’s Ask Me Anything feature to assist with the expansion and diversity of your ideas.
 The AI will help you assist where your mind is stuck.

 5. Start Writing

-Once you have done the necessary planning, outlining, and research, it is time to actually write your book.
+Once you have done the necessary planning, outlining, and research, it is time to start writing your book.
 This part of the process will also look different for every writer.